ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+THE SAND. &#x27;Tis well to woo, &#x27;tis good to
+wed, i For so the world has done, &#x27; i
+?Since myrtles grew and roses blew, i
+And morning brought the sun.
+I But havo
 r. care, ye young and fair, &#x27; : j | Be
 sure ye pledge the truth ;: ?. . i Be.
 certain that your love will wear . &#x27;